 Under Discourse admin site settings (/admin/site_settings) enable setting

-sso secret to a secret string (used to hash SSO payloads).
+sso provider secrets (used to hash SSO payloads).

 Implement SSO in your web app:

 Generate a random nonce.
 Save it temporarily so that you can verify it with returned nonce value